ozifrankly/Rubor/README.md

 How to install
 ------
-To install Rubor, run the following command in the Package Manager Console [Package Manager Console](https://www.nuget.org/packages/Rubor/)
+To install Rubor, run the following command in the [Package Manager Console](https://www.nuget.org/packages/Rubor/)
 ```
 PM> Install-Package Rubor